emqx/MQTTX/docs/manual.md

 ### Script

-After the v1.4.2 version, MQTT X has added a script editing function.
+After the v1.4.2 version, MQTTX has added a script editing function.
 In this function, users can write custom scripts (JavaScript) to perform custom conversions on sent and received `Payload`.
 With the timing sending function, realize the automated test function for the simulation data report.

 > Note: This feature is test feature in the beta stage